|

 Microcontroller

 Monica and I spent a decent amount of time with the parts selection, and settled with the PIC18F4520 device.
-Like the PIC16xxx series, this is also a Harvard
+Like the PIC16xxx series, this is also a Harvard architecture, but

-of built-in peripherals, which was a bit of an overkill for this project, but we also kept possible future expansions in mind.
+peripherals, which was a bit of an overkill for this project, but we also kept possible future expansions in mind.

 Even though the heart of the ring signal analysis is the measurement of time periods, the accuracy of these measurements is not tremendously